rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 of edges `E` (i.e. `S := G[E]`): An induced subgraph, **induced by a subset of edges** `E`, is a subgraph of `G` such that the edge-set in `S` holds all those edges in `E` that are also edges in `E(G)` (i.e. `E(S) == (E(G) & E)`).
-Consequently, the "fixed" rule is then to remove all those vertices in `G` that are no endpoint to an edge in `E(S)`.
+Consequently, the rule used to form the subgraph is to remove all those vertices in `G` that are no endpoint to any edge in `E(S)`.

 * `S := G[E] := (T,U)` where `U := (E(G) & E)` and
 * `T := { (v in V(G)) | (v endpoint-of e) for some (e in U) }`

 Note that `G[E]` can not have any disconnected vertices.
-Hence, `G[E(G)]` may be used to refer to the maximal subgraph of `G` that has no isolated vertices.
+Hence, `G[E(G)]` may be used to refer to the maximal subgraph of `G` that has no disconnected vertices.
 Note however that `G[E]` may itself still be disconnected as it may have more than one maximal component with two or more vertices.

 Note that `V(S)` in `S := G[T]` is not necessarily equal to `T`.
 Likewise, `E(S)` is not necessarily equal to `E` in `S := G[E]`.
-In general both sets are expected to be equivalent because the input sets are in general assumed to be reduced to the appropriate elements (i.e. no element not in `G`).
+In general both sets are expected to be equivalent because the input sets are in general assumed to be reduced to the corresponding elements in `G` (i.e. no element not in `G`).